moonwave99/symfony2-boilerplate/README.md

 **Create a basic user with username `user` and password `user` [just in order to have some data to show into the admin section]:**

 	$ php app/console fos:user:create user user@user.com user

-If everything went right, you can safely point to [`http://localhost/symfony-boilerplate/web/app_dev.php`](http://localhost/symfony-boilerplate/web/app_dev.php) to see the homepage.

-You may login with created credentials at [`http://localhost/symfony-boilerplate/web/app_dev.php/login`](http://localhost/symfony-boilerplate/web/app_dev.php/login), and if you are logged as `admin` you may have a peek at admin tools at [`http://localhost/symfony-boilerplate/web/app_dev.php/admin/index`](http://localhost/symfony-boilerplate/web/app_dev.php/admin/index)
+You may now login with created credentials at [`http://localhost/symfony-boilerplate/web/app_dev.php/login`](http://localhost/symfony-boilerplate/web/app_dev.php/login), and if you are logged as `admin` you may have a peek at admin tools at [`http://localhost/symfony-boilerplate/web/app_dev.php/admin/index`](http://localhost/symfony-boilerplate/web/app_dev.php/admin/index)

 ---